 The X1 app allows you to instantly create virtual credit cards, an important feature for those who are concerned about credit card security, want to issue cards for single use, or want to sign up for free trials.
 Virtual cards function as tokens for digital payment.

 You’ll also earn bonus points for shopping through the links directly in your app.
-Of note, earn 3 points on Apple purchases, 10 points on Warby Parker, 10 points at Nordstrom Rack, and 4 points at Bed, Bath & Beyond.
+Of note, earn 3 points on Apple and Home Depot purchases, 10 points on Warby Parker and at Nordstrom Rack, and 4 points at Bed, Bath & Beyond and Macy’s.

-With an alternative application process and a high earnings rate yet no annual fee, the new X1 is rewriting the credit card narrative.
-Despite the absence of a welcome bonus, the card possesses plenty of long-term benefits and is a compelling choice for a card to be used on everyday purchases.
+With an alternative application process and a high earnings rate yet no annual fee, X1 is continuing to rewrite the credit card narrative.
+Despite the absence of a welcome bonus, the card possesses plenty of long-term benefits and is a compelling choice for everyday purchases and for racking up points aplenty throughout the year.